 Semester course; 3 lecture hours (delivered online, face-to-face or hybrid).
 3 credits.
 Prerequisites: MASC 300, MASC 333 and MASC 337, each with a minimum grade of C. Enrollment is restricted to public relations students.
 Students learn techniques for dealing with sudden and unexpected situations that have a negative impact on organizations and their images to key constituencies.
 Through case studies and crisis simulation exercises, students develop strategic solutions for crisis situations.
 Students are provided with the insights, confidence and practical expertise needed to manage the consequences of a wide range of possible crises in ways that maintain, or even enhance, their employer’s reputation.

-Semester course; 3 lecture hours (delivered online, face-to-face or hybrid).
+Semester course; 3 lecture hours (delivered online or face-to-face).
 3 credits.
-Prerequisites: MASC 333, MASC 335, MASC 336, MASC 337, MASC 425 and MASC 499, each with a minimum grade of C. Corequisite: MASC 274.
-Enrollment is restricted to public relations students.
-Fast-paced, professionally driven course where students take the lead to fulfill the public relations needs of clients in the community.
-Working from the first class through the end of the semester, students apply theoretical and practical skillsets learned in the program to perform research, strategic plan development, tactical design and execution.
+Prerequisites: MASC 274, MASC 336 and MASC 425, each with a minimum grade of C. Enrollment is restricted to public relations students.
+The second part of the public relations capstone sequence, continuing the community partnership established in MASC 425.
+Students build upon the research completed in the prior semester to develop and execute a comprehensive strategic communication and relationship management campaign for the same client.
+Course activities include campaign planning, tactical design, implementation and assessment.
 Assesses students' theoretical and practical learning achieved in the program as a capstone course concluding with a final presentation for critical feedback by the client(s) and other industry professionals.
+Teams also prepare entries for national and regional public relations campaign competitions.

 MASC 440.
 Media Animation.
 3 Hours.